Where did you grow up?

 I love that, it’s the tiny detail that makes those pictures pop.

-DAVE: You and Paul Arden appear, from the outside like polar opposites, one a hard nosed salesman, the other, an arty farty type.
-How did you work together?
+You and Paul Arden appear, from the outside, to be polar opposites, one a hard nosed salesman, the other, an arty-farty type, how did you work together?

 They wore bow ties and had carnations in their buttonholes.